The best photo collage apps give you a fun way to share all the many, many images you've have sitting on your smartphone.

 What are the best photo collage apps?

-After looking at a number of options, we think the best photo collage app overall is Pic Collage.
+After looking at a number of options, our pick of the best photo collage apps overall is Pic Collage.
 It's compatible with both Android and iOS devices, offers dozens of templates, patterns, backgrounds, and grids from which to create your photo collage, and lets you easily share your creation to social media sites.

 Pic Collage has an intuitive layout that lets you quickly start a project, or get inspiration from pre-made templates spanning a number of categories and genres.
 It also has a pretty comprehensive set of photo editing tools, so you can touch up each picture to your liking.

-Like most photo collage apps, Pic Collage is free, but if you want to remove ads and gain access to additional features, layouts, stickers, and more, you'll have to purchase a subscription, which costs $4.99 per month, or $35 per year.
-So, if you're going to pay up, we suggest you also look at some less expensive options on our list, such as Diptic, which has a one-time fee of $2.99, or Moldiv, which is free but only costs $14.99 for all its features.
+Like most of the best photo collage apps, Pic Collage is free, but if you want to remove ads and gain access to additional features, layouts, stickers, and more, you'll have to purchase a subscription, which costs $4.99 per month, or $35 per year.
+So, if you're going to pay up, we suggest you also look at some less expensive options on our list, such as Diptic, which has a one-time fee of $2.99, or Moldiv, which is free to use but costs $14.99 for access to all of its features.

 1. Pic Collage

 With Pic Collage, you get the choice of starting off with a classic collage grid, freestyle blank scrapbook or a pre-made template.
 Just review the photos from your library or social media accounts, and choose the ones you want to include: Pic Collage automatically delivers a wide variety of templates and grid patterns to accommodate what you've picked.
 Then you can adjust the overall size of the grid and the individual cells inside it, change the boundaries, set a background color or pattern, and adjust the focus of the image inside each cell, or swap images.